If You Come to Me: Chart performance

-Atomic Kitten's twelfth single overall, "If You Come to Me" was released as the lead single from Ladies Night on 27 October 2003 in the United Kingdom.
+Atomic Kitten's 12th single overall, "If You Come to Me" was released as the lead single from Ladies Night on 27 October 2003 in the United Kingdom.
 It debuted and peaked at number three on the UK Singles Chart, becoming the group's fifth consecutive, yet final, top-five hit.
 The Official Charts Company placed the song 94th on its 2003 year-end singles chart.
-In 2021, the organisation ranked "If You Come to Me" as Atomic Kitten's eight biggest-selling single in the United Kingdom.
-Elsewhere in Europe, the song reached the top five in Hungary, Scotland and on a composite Eurochart Hot 100, while reaching the top ten in Austria, Ireland, Germany, Poland and Switzerland.
+In 2021, the organisation ranked "If You Come to Me" as Atomic Kitten's eighth-biggest-selling single in the United Kingdom.
+Elsewhere in Europe, the song reached the top five in Hungary, Scotland and on a composite Eurochart Hot 100, while reaching the top 10 in Austria, Ireland, Germany, Poland and Switzerland.
 It was the group's last charting single in New Zealand, where it rose to number nine, and their penultimate hit in Australia, where it peaked at number 30.